Measuring gas concentrations of small samples

 However, the area underneath the pulses from 1-Hz and 4-Hz datasets are exactly the same because of the block averaging.
 So no additional error will be introduced with 1-Hz dataset in quantifying the area underneath the pulse.

-When using this open-loop method, consider the following to minimize the uncertainties in your results.
-First, inject the sample into the 3-way T-shaped compression fitting quickly to minimize the technique-induced uncertainties.
-Second, if the temperature and pressure will change from when you obtain the calibration line and do your air sample measurements, you should normalize the volume of calibration gas and sample air to the standard temperature and pressure, see the sections above for details.
+When using the open-loop method, consider the following to minimize the uncertainties in your results.
+First, inject the sample into the 3-way T-shaped compression fitting quickly to minimize the technique-induced variation.
+Second, if the temperature and pressure will change from when you obtain the calibration line and do your air sample measurements, you should normalize the volume of calibration gas and sample air to the standard temperature and pressure.

 Depending on the range of concentrations of the gas-of-interest in the air sample and the availability of a suitable carrier gas, a user can decide which method to use.